The fate of the earth may be in *your hands!

 (11/29/2015) It seems like it’s been about half a year since my last post; so I’m pleasantly surprised to see it’s only been about two and a half months.
 Since there’s been so much I’ve been wanting to post about, and it’s all been piling up, maybe that’s why it seems like it’s been so much longer.
 But before I get to what I had planned to write about today, as a brief aside, let me first go in another direction entirely.

 As I’ve stated on the Solutions page, some of my really big ideas (concerning solutions), I intend to share only with like-minded, potential backers (and therefore, have refrained from disclosing any details about them on this website).
 For a variety of reasons, I think that’s best.
 And while it’s not very often that I think of new additional material that I feel rises to the level of being worthy of being included in what I have labeled my “talking points” folders (containing those ideas I wish to share with potential backers), recently, I came up with two more really big ideas that I feel super charged-up about.
 One has to do with a brilliantly simple way to transform our government, in a very big way, while keeping the entire infrastructure completely intact and not changing a thing in that respect.
-It’s a very interesting idea and a very fertile topic for a book (bestseller? [with the right author(s)], possibly!).
-While it’s a very exhilarating idea and one that I feel holds tremendous promise, I would also be the first to admit that there are some significant caveats that would need to be taken into consideration as well.
+It’s a very interesting idea and would make a fertile topic for a book (bestseller?).
+While it’s an exhilarating idea and one that I feel holds tremendous promise, I would also be the first to admit that there are some significant caveats that would need to be taken into consideration as well.

 But the other idea, I’m maybe even more excited about.
 There is enormous potential concerning what it can accomplish (in the long run), it can be implemented almost immediately (relatively speaking), and it is something that can be duplicated all across the country (and the world).
 It will absolutely require philanthropic backing to get this off the ground; but I love this idea, I really do!